Greek Street: History

 No. 47 is known for having provided temporary lodgings for Giacomo Casanova, famed Venetian adventurer and author, in 1764.

 No. 49, on the west side of Greek Street, was the home of the legendary folk music club Les Cousins.

 No. 58 was a temporary lodging for Thomas De Quincey in 1802, as described in Part I of Confessions of an English Opium-Eater.

 The noted Victorian sheet music lithographer Alfred Concanen was living at no. 66 with his wife and children in 1861.

 In the southern part of the street (past Old Compton Street), no. 28 is the site of Maison Bertaux, a renowned French pâtisserie, founded in 1871.
 Owned by sisters Michele and Tania Wade, it is known as the headquarters of the artist Martin Firrell.
 The upstairs tea room shows work by comedian and artist Noel Fielding and members of Icelandic band Sigur Rós, among others.
 It is also the home of the Maison Bertaux Theatre Club, which performs within the tiny confines of the shop.

 The street is the setting for the 1930 film Greek Street, directed by Sinclair Hill and starring Sari Maritza and William Freshman.

 In the 1971 film Villain, the crime lord Vic Dakin (Richard Burton) recommends Greek Street as a venue of prostitution.
 "Try the Manhattan Club in Greek Street... lot of 'sunburnt' girls there... for twenty quid they'll do anything... enjoy yourself!"

 "Hot Neon", a song featured in the 1976 British TV series Rock Follies, begins: "She writhes in her bed/ In her sweltering room/ In Greek Street/ She tosses and moans/ And her glistening sweat/ Stains the silk sheets/ She is dreaming of…/ Hot neon".

+In the first series of the show Harlots, Greek Street is the location to which brothel owner Margaret Wells aspires to move her business, instead of remaining in Covent Garden.